 This includes all outdoor plants, plant parts free from soil and green plant waste, other than leaf-free woody material and commercially-grown cut flowers/decorative branches (see section 3.0).
 As much as possible, these materials should be mulched in place or composted within the regulated area.
 Green plant waste (above-ground plant parts including grass clippings, and plants and plant parts without soil) cannot leave the regulated area without a CFIA movement certificate, between June 15 and October 15, which is the Japanese beetle flight period.

 However, individuals disposing of plant waste (for example, pruning waste, grass clippings, leaves, weeds, and spent flowers) that is substantially free from soil through a municipal green waste or leaf collection program do not need a movement certificate.

-6.0 Additional measures to help prevent the spread of Japanese beetle from the regulated area
+7.0 Additional measures for industry to help prevent the spread of Japanese beetle from the regulated area